Who is Jamie Laing? Strictly Come Dancing 2019 contestant and Made in Chelsea star

 “When it came to finally enrolling in my course, people had already picked what they wanted to do and the only thing that was left was contemporary dance,” he said on The Greatest Dancer podcast earlier this year.

-“So for the whole first year I had to do contemporary dance.”
+“So for the whole first year, I had to do a contemporary dance.”

 “All of my friends were sitting in the front row and they were all laughing at me and I thought ‘this sucks’, so my experience of dance has been skewed a bit by that.